 Mehnuhlik Lynch, alumnus, BSc Operating Department Practice

-Mehnuhlik Lynch studied for a BSc in Operating Department Practice at London South Bank University (LSBU) between 2014 and 2017 and now works as an Anaesthetic Practitioner.
+Mehnuhlik Lynch studied for a BSc in Operating Department Practice at LSBU between 2014 and 2017 and now works as an Anaesthetic Practitioner.

-I decided to study this course because I wanted to pursue a career working in operating theatres and have an active impact on providing specialised care to patients in need.
-I decided to study at LSBU because of its excellent reputation in Health and Social Care and its links to world renowned hospitals in the London area.
+I decided to study at LSBU because I wanted to pursue a career working in operating theatres and have an active impact on providing specialised care to patients in need.
+LSBU has an excellent reputation in Health and Social Care and links to world renowned hospitals in the London area.
 It was a challenging decision to make, as I had to leave my hometown of Luton and move to London permanently to study.
 I haven’t looked back since.

 All of the lecturers who taught me in my course were absolutely wonderful, but I especially wish to express my sincere gratitude to Jackie Kent and Chris Mahoney who were pillars of strength and support throughout my studies.

 My training qualified me to work as a theatre practitioner in three different specialist areas, anaesthetics, surgical scrub and post-operative care (recovery).